 Your mind and body will tell you you’re pregnant long before anyone else notices.
 During these early months you may become more introspective as you consider the miracle going on inside you and the changes ahead.
 Early pregnancy emotions make it easy to feel preoccupied even at work, especially if this is your first pregnancy.

-Many of the emotions you felt in the first month intensify during the second and continue to be as unsettled as your stomach.
+Many of the early pregnancy emotions you felt in the first month intensify during the second and continue to be as unsettled as your stomach.
 Adjusting to the idea of pregnancy invading your body takes time.
 It is normal to feel both happy about growing a baby and anxious about the toll pregnancy takes on your mind, body and lifestyle.

 With your mind preoccupied with all the issues of pregnancy, little things that didn’t bother you previously now set you off, and you may find yourself overreacting to trivial nuisances.
 Where you previously tolerated quirks in your mate’s personality, there may be days when you just can’t stand some of the things he does.
 Or you may go to pieces if he is ten minutes late getting home from work.
 A dog barking or the doorbell ringing may startle you.

 As the excitement and newness of the pregnancy begin to wear off and you settle into the reality of pregnant family life, you are likely to feel less tolerant of the normal upsets of family living.
 At the same time, your mate may become less understanding.
 The pregnancy may not seem very real to him yet, and he may not understand that you no longer have the energy to do what you did two months ago.

 Prior to being pregnant you may have been used to a relatively independent lifestyle at work and at home.
 You were used to doing things for everyone else and being on the receiving end of the thanks and the strokes from others.
 Now you are one who needs to be cared for, and being on the needy end of a relationship can trouble your self-esteem.